-Completion of this task is estimated to require 48 hours every other month to measuring water levels and perform data management and quality assurance procedures.
+Completion of this task is estimated to require 48 hours every fourth month to download data, measure water levels and perform data management and quality assurance procedures.
 After each round of water-level measurements, hydrographs will be produced and reviewed to ensure that the selected wells are providing reliable data.
-This task is estimated to require a total of 336 hours over the 12 month monitoring.